 Zagitova Adds Another Gold to Collection

 It has been a breakthrough season for 14-year-old Alina Zagitova.
-She followed up her success on the Junior Grand Prix circuit, with a win at the Junior Final and second place at senior nationals.
+She followed up her success on the Junior Grand Prix circuit, with a win at the Junior Final and a second place finish at senior nationals last December.
 And in St. Petersburg, she was dominant once again.

 Zagitova won the short with a solid performance that included a high-scoring triple Lutz-triple toe combination.
 Other than the landing of her first triple Lutz in the “Don Quixote” free program, which was not perfect, and to which she was not able to add the triple loop as planned, Zagitova effortlessly reeled off all every other jump.
 She executed a triple Lutz-triple loop combination late in the program as if it was the easiest thing in the world.